elastic/kibana/src/plugins/discover/public/context_awareness/README.md

 The following diagram models the overall Discover context awareness framework and how each of the above concepts come together:
 ![image](./docs/architecture.png)

-## Registering a profile

-In order to register a Discover profile, follow these steps:

-1. Identify at which [context level](#context-levels) your profile should be implemented.
-2. Create a subfolder for your profile provider within the [`profile_providers`](./profile_providers) folder.
-Common Discover providers should be created within the `profile_providers/common` subfolder, while solution specific providers should be created within a `profile_providers/{SOLUTION_TYPE}` subfolder, e.g. `profile_providers/security/security_root_profile`.
-3. Create a `profile.ts(x)` file within your provider subfolder that exports a factory function which optionally accepts a `ProfileProviderServices` parameter and returns your provider implementation, e.g. `createSecurityRootProfileProvider(services: ProfileProviderServices) => RootProfileProvider`.
-4. **If your provider is not ready for GA or should only be enabled for specific configurations, make sure to set the `isExperimental` flag to true in your profile provider.** This will ensure the profile is disabled by default, and can be enabled in `kibana.yml` like this: `discover.experimental.enabledProfiles: [{YOUR_PROFILE_ID}]`.
-5. Call and return the result of your provider factory function from the corresponding factory function in [`register_profile_providers.ts`](./profile_providers/register_profile_providers.ts), e.g. `createRootProfileProviders`.

-Existing profiles can be extended using the [`extendProfileProvider`](./profile_providers/extend_profile_provider.ts) utility, allowing multiple sub profiles to be composed from a shared parent profile.

-Example profile provider implementations are located in [`profile_providers/example`](./profile_providers/example).

 ## Code sharing

 One of the core ideas of the context awareness framework is that Discover is still a single application which should know about which profiles it supports and directly import the code needed to support them.
 This is why profile registrations are all handled internally to the plugin instead of having a registration system exposed through the plugin contract.
 This approach comes with several main benefits: